What This Is

-Upgraded from the A1 Mini to the A1 Combo - mainly for the larger build volume and AMS lite system.
+Upgraded from the A1 Mini to the A1 Combo.
+Main reasons were the larger build volume and the AMS lite system for multi-color printing.

 - A1 Mini: 180 x 180 x 180mm